Cooking Baby Food With Chef Tyler Florence

 Just as he does with Tyler’s Ultimate on the Food Network, this popular chef is engaging parents with an easy-going instructive style to engender a love for lifelong healthy family eating.

 “Because my wife and I cook with our children daily, they get a chance to taste everything.
 Ever since they were old enough to sit up, we’ve made sure they had a front row seat, banging on the pots and pans on the floor of our kitchen, while we sliced and stirred and sautéed,” writes Tyler in the opening of his latest cookbook, Start Fresh: Your Child’s Jump Start to Lifelong Healthy Eating.

 It’s hard to catch up with this southern chef who now calls San Francisco home with his wife, Tolan Clark, and their two children, son Hayden, and daughter Dorothy.
 In the midst of managing 4 restaurants, 3 specialty stores, a wine label, his own cookware and cutlery line, Tyler launched the popular and new organic baby food line, Sprout, because “we were shocked to realize that most parents expected baby food to taste terrible.”

-Not true, says the chef, and in Start Fresh, with lots of instruction and simple directions, Tyler is urging parents to get pureeing and start Cooking Baby Food.
+Not true, says the chef, and in Start Fresh, with lots of instruction and simple directions, Chef Tyler Florence is urging parents to get pureeing and start Cooking Baby Food.